Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Repot Purple Heart Plant during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these ceramic pots with drainage holes and saucer on Amazon.

 Pruning